Lumavate-Team/documentation/docs/6-CLI.rst

  Installing the CLI as a Non-admin:

   #.
 Clone this repo.
   #.
-CD into the CLI directory
+CD into the CLI directory.
   #.
 Run:

      .. code-block:: bash

         $ pip3 install luma --user

   #.
-Add the returned path URL to the path
+Add the returned path URL to your system environment variables.

      Example Response: